ArshiaHashemi/Heterogeneous-Agent-Macroeconomics-in-Julia/README.md

 arshiahashemi@uchicago.edu
 https://www.arshiahashemi.com/

-PURPOSE: This repository contains Julia code for Greg Kaplan's undergraduate/master's class on heterogeneous agent macroeconomics at The University of Chicago.
+This repository contains Julia code for Greg Kaplan's undergraduate/master's class on heterogeneous agent macroeconomics at The University of Chicago.
 Please proceed to my website https://www.arshiahashemi.com/teaching for my slides.